Become an APA Site Visitor

 Attend Training

-Site visitors are classified as either:
+Site visitors are classified either as educators, practitioners, or both:

 Site visitor criteria

-• Have a doctoral degree from an APA accredited program and have a minimum of five years of professional experience subsequent to completion of the doctoral degree.
+• For doctoral, internship, and postdoctoral programs, has a doctoral degree from an APA-Accredited program or (if the degree is outside the scope of APA accreditation) from an accredited institution, and a minimum of five years of experience.
 This experience may include postdoctoral training.

 Site visitor criteria